-Proposal Submission:Proposals will be accepted on a rolling basis.
-Eligibility decisions will be made by the Staff within five (5) business days in most cases; in some instances the Staff may-request further information in order to make an eligibility decision, and it will make such a request within five (5) business days.
+Proposal Submission:\Proposals will be accepted on a rolling basis.
+Eligibility decisions will be made by the Staff within five (5) business days.
 Review of an invited proposal will be made at a future Vermont Community Broadband Board Meeting.
-Eligibility proposals should be sent via email to vcbb@vermont.gov in PDF format.
-Upon invitation for a Full Proposal, an Applicant may be provided with a unique login to be used for uploading RFP materials.
-It is the responsibility of the Applicant to assure delivery of proposal(s) on or before the applicable due date and time.
+Proposals should be sent via email to vcbb@vermont.gov in PDF format.
+Upon invitation for a Full Proposals, Applicants may be provided with a unique login to be used for uploading High Levels Design and mapping data.
+It is the responsibility of the Applicant to assure delivery of proposal(s) on or before the due dateand time.

 Oral Presentations/Questions/Site Visits: Applicants may be asked to answer written questions in advance of the Board Meeting, make oral presentations to the Board, or to make their facilities available for a site inspection by the Board.
-Any clarifications to an application resulting from these sessions will be in writing and will be incorporated in the application.
-Applicants are expected to attend (which may include attending in-person or remotely depending on applicable protocols at the time) the Board Meeting(s) where the Application with be deliberated by the Board.
+Any clarifications to a bid response resulting from these sessions will be in writing and will be incorporated in the bid response.
+Applicants are expected to attend the Board Meeting(s) where the Application with be deliberated on by the Vermont Community Broadband Board.

 Other Considerations: The Board reserves the right to conduct additional research into the Applicant before deciding on an application.
-This may include consultations with the Public Service Board, Public Utilities Commission, and leaders and residents of communities in which the Applicant currently provides or proposes to provide service.
+This may include consultations with the Public Service Board, Public Utilities Commission, and leaders and residents of communities in which the Applicant currently or proposes to provide service.

-Timeline: The Board will begin reviewing submissions at the first Board Meeting following January 15, 2022 and at subsequent Board Meetings.
+Timeline: The Board will begin reviewing submissions starting on the next Board Meeting after January 15 and at subsequent board meetings.
 To be reviewed, an Application must be submitted at least 10 business days before the Board Meeting.

 Term of Agreement: Any agreement resulting from this RFP will be for a term of six (6) years to commence on the execution of an agreement between the Applicant and Board that shall be in accordance with Bulletin 5.
+Applicant shall not commence work on its proposed project until an agreement is in place.
+Construction of the project must be completed within 24 months.